turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 Let's install Rails with `gem install rails` and then create a new Rails project with `rails new <application-name>`.

 If we try to run our application, we'll actually get an error.
 We need to have a JavaScript runtime installed alongside our application.
-Add the following to your `Gemfile`:
+Use a text editor to add the following to your `Gemfile` (like `vim Gemfile` or `nano Gemfile`):

 ```rb
 gem 'execjs'